Plotkine/plotkine.github.io/the-zen-way.md

 permalink: /the-zen-way
 ---

-<p>"now comes the graceful "zen-cracking" moment: Sit down with<br>
+<p>"now comes the graceful "zen-cracking" moment: Sit down with
 a dry Martini and Wodka (obviously only russian Wodka will<br>
 do) and contemplate the printing of the various mutant<br>
 locations.
 Feel, perceive, empathize!
 Look closely at the<br>